devjona/weather-react/README.md

 # Weather React

-Hello!
+_Hello!
 When I deploy this project, it probably won't be called "weather-react".
 For now, that's a plain and appropriate name for it.
 Although...
 I do want the theme of the page to 'react' to the search result, so maybe I'll leave the name alone.
+The name is probabl not original so, yeah, I will probably ditch it._

 ## Objective:
 The goal of this app was to create a simple React project based on what I learned from a tutorial on Udemy and from the intro exercises on the official React page.
 Also, although I really like front-end work, I don't get a chance to do much of it, especially with "mainstream" or "modern" front-end libraries and tools.